More Life Hacks for MSers

 Meal time tricks

-- When prepping food or cooking at the stove sit on a stool to conserve energy.
-One reader even sits in a chair with wheels so she could roll between the counter and stove with ease.
+- When prepping food or cooking at the stove, sit on a stool to conserve energy.
+One reader even sits in a chair with wheels so she can roll between the counter and stove with ease.

-- Use scissors for cutting up food to minimize the risk for cuts and accidents.
+- Use scissors for cutting up food to minimize the risk of cuts and accidents.

 - Using weekly pill boxes can help keep you organized.
 Just fill them up once a week and keep track of your medications!